OctaDist/OctaDist.github.io/installing.md

 [PyPI-badge]: https://img.shields.io/pypi/v/octadist.svg
 [PyPI-link]: https://pypi.org/project/octadist/

-OctaDist CLI version is also available on Python package index library, which can be found at [https://pypi.org/project/octadist/][OctaDist-PyPI-link].
+OctaDist is also available on Python package index (PyPI) library, which can be found at [https://pypi.org/project/octadist/][OctaDist-PyPI-link].

-The end-user can use `pip`, a Python package-management system, to find and install OctaDist and other dependencies on OS at the same time.
+The end-user can use `pip`, a Python package-management system, to find and install OctaDist and other dependencies at the same time.

 [OctaDist-PyPI-link]: https://pypi.org/project/octadist/